sigmdel/xiao_esp32c3_wifi_switch/README.md

 This third project is project 2 but with a different hardware abstraction layer.
 It can handle three types of temperature and humidity sensors and two types of light level sensors.
 Additionally, a temperature and humidity sensor can be emulated and the same is possible with the light level sensor.
 Finally, a rolling average of the light level measurements can be enabled to smooth out fluctuations caused by clouds or other passing shadows.

 This project corresponds to section 10 of [A Wi-Fi Switch for Domoticz using a XIAO ESP32C3 - Part 1](https://sigmdel.ca/michel/ha/xiao/xiao_esp32c3_wifi_switch_1_en.html).

+## License

+Copyright 2023, Michel Deslierres.
+No rights reserved.

+While the copyright pertaining to included libraries must be respected, all the code in this repository created by Michel Deslierres is in the public domain.
+In those jurisdictions where this may be a the [BSD Zero Clause License](https://spdx.org/licenses/0BSD.html) applies.